 - What is the estimated number of patients affected by the condition?

-At the time of designation patent ductus arteriosus affected approximately 2.13 in 10,000 people in the European Union (EU) *.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
-This is below the threshold for orphan designation which is 5 in 10,000.
-This is equivalent to a total of around 80,000 people.
+At the time of designation, patent ductus arteriosus affected approximately 2.13 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 81,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This isbased on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?

 Current treatment of patent ductus arteriosus comprises two steps.
 The first is medicinal treatment with an anti-inflammatory drug administered intravenously.
 The second step is surgical ligation (connection) of the ductus, if the medicinal treatment has failed.
 One product with anti-inflammatory activity was authorised for the condition in several Member States of the Community at the time of submission of the application for orphan drug designation.

 Satisfactory argumentation has been submitted by the sponsor to justify the assumption that ibuprofen might be of potential significant benefit for the treatment of patent ductus arteriosus.
 The assumption will have to be confirmed at the time of marketing authorisation.
 This will be necessary to maintain the orphan status.

 - How is this medicine expected to work?